2025

 Maternal and foetal adaptation to PT

-Initial evaluation: Interpreting Birth Plan; Admission of parturient and cohabiting-significant
+Initial evaluation: Birth Plan; Admission of parturient and cohabiting-significant

-Care in the 1st Stage of the Labor.
-Assessment of LBS progress and maternal-fetal well-being.
-Assistance on pain relief.
+Care in the 1st Stage of the TP.
+Assessment of PT progress and maternal-fetal well-being.
+Pain relief.

-Care in the 2nd Stage of the Labor.
+Care in the 2nd Stage of the TP.
 Cephalic and pelvic presentation technique.

-Care in the 3rd Stage of the Labor.
+Care in the 3rd Stage of the TP.

-Preterm and post-term Labour.
+Preterm and post-term TP.
 Mechanical and dynamic dystocias.
 Obstetric Emergencies

 Systemic changes in foetus-new-born

 Nursing care.
 Early contact and food.
 Characteristics of normal NB and health deviations.
-Resuscitation of the NB.
+Resuscitation of the RN.

 Dyad care in PP. Education on the way home